How to build AI agents with the right agentic architecture

 This setup is all about scaling without losing focus.
 A main AI agent hands off specific tasks to smaller, specialized sub-agents - like one for finance, another for support, maybe one for IT.

-Each sub-agent is built for a purpose, so you avoid bloated, hard-to-manage agents.
+Each especialized agent is built for a purpose, so you avoid bloated, hard-to-manage agents.
 It’s a clean way to grow your agentic systems as different teams and use cases come into play, without things getting messy or overly complex.
+Modern AI-powered agents excel at analyzing data and executing complex tasks across teams, making this setup ideal for large-scale operations.

 Scaling up with multi-agent architectures